UBO transparency is an essential part of effective compliance. It gives organizations better insight into ownership structures and associated risks.

 Does every country have a UBO registry?

-No, a UBO registry is not mandatory worldwide.
-So not all countries have a UBO register.
-Within the EU this obligation does exist and all European countries have a UBO register.
-You can often request this from the local chamber of commerce.
-There are a number of hooks and eyes to this.
-Establishing a UBO can be quite difficult internationally.
-There is no international list where all UBO's are mentioned.
+No, a UBO register is not mandatory worldwide.
+There is no international UBO register.
+Within the EU, however, this obligation does exist and all European countries have a UBO register.
+You can often request this from your local chamber of commerce.
+There are a number of snags, however.
+Determining a UBO can be quite difficult internationally once you start doing business outside the EU.
+Unfortunately, there is no international list of UBOs.
+Your best chance of success is to find an international partner to assist you with this.